-If you completed your course in July, your hardcopy documents will be sent to you by the end of August.
+If you completed your course in July, your hardcopy testamur will be sent to you by the end of August.

 Your documents will be sent to you by DHL Couriers.
 Click here for more information about DHL and delivery.

-What happens if I don't receive my official hardcopy documents?
+What happens if I don't receive my official hardcopy testamur?

-Please contact Student Central who will investigate the tracking details for your documents if you haven't received them within the specified timing above.
+Please contact Student Central who will investigate the tracking details for your document if you haven't received them within the specified timing above.